WhaleJ84/duct-tape/README.md

 Collection of bootstrapping scripts and repos intended for desktop configuration via Ansible-pull

+**WARNING:** Unless you are me, do not run any of the code you see here.
+This repository is only public for my own convenience reasons and no branches are used.
+Code within can be unstable at any moment and is not tested on any systems other than my own.
+You have been warned.

 ## Requirements

 Most of the requirements are automatically installed via the bootstrapping script.